Andres J. Washington

 Copyright © Andres J. Washington

 The original sequence found in section “A” is for the sixty-four possibilities when the # 2,3,4,7,8 and 9 fingers are considered; this sequence only includes the inner and outer loops.
-When a number is assigned to each box from left to right and working down to the last box # 64, box 64 would equal
+When a number is assigned to each box from left to right and working down to the last box # 64, box 64 would equal:

 Due to the fact that the inked fingerprint is in actual reverse, (Mirroring) it has been determined that if the sequence in section “A” was to be arranged to the sequence found in section “B” it would then be in reverse displaying a different perspective of the total possibilities in relation to each other.
 This diagonal reverse is then used to provide the arrangement of the Second Reference Sequence found in section “C”.

-The second reference sequence works as a verification in its outcome of how the first reference sequence was established.
+The second reference sequence works as verification in its outcome of how the first reference sequence was established.
 If the first reference sequence was not in proper arrangement then the second reference sequence would not be in a uniform sequencing pattern.
 A close examination of the fingerprint codes found in the second reference sequence reveals a definite pattern along a diagonal basis.

-For further analysis, the second reference sequence has been divided into three areas; named area A, area B, and area C. In area “A” the extreme diagonal of each box contains it’s opposite code.
+For further analysis, the second reference sequence has been divided into three areas; named area A, area B, and area C. In area “A” the extreme diagonal of each box contains its opposite code.
 In area “B” and “C” the extreme diagonal of each box contains the same code in reverse.

 Click here to view a display of the chart.